Dasutin/dashino/README.md

 - Rotate through a set of dashboards automatically with Playlists
 - Supports deploying from Docker or locally.

+Dashino is the spiritual successor to Dashing and Smashing.

 ## Quick start

 - Build image: `docker build -t dashino .`